57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 **Example**

-The following example shows the current version and goes back to version 1
+The following example shows the current version and restoring to version 1.

 ```python
 table.list_versions()